manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### The best time to freeze coffee

-Since freezing essentially stops the clock: freezing at the time the coffee tastes best seems to be the best option.
-If the coffee is 30 days past roast, freezing still seems worth doing to preserve the remaining freshness as long as possible.
-At MCA we freeze on day 7-10 for consistency when possible.
+Since freezing essentially stops the clock, freezing at the time the coffee tastes best is, in my opinion, the best option.
+However, when the flavour is starting to fade, freezing still seems to be a good option to preserve the coffee as long as possible.
+At MCA we tend to freeze from 10-30 days post roast, depending on the roast level: lighter roasted coffee may benefit from a longer rest period.